hans-mayer/synflood.c/README.md

     completely random.

 -c, --loop-count
-    run synflood for a well defined number of TCP syn requests
+    run synflood for a well defined number

 -w, --wait-time
-    wait seconds after synflood
+    wait seconds before and after synflood
+    values between 0 and 30
+    0 means no wait time
+    default value is 2 seconds

 ```